 What do I write?
-Just about anything you can think of except maybe greeting cards.
-Anything else, though?
-I've done it, from newspaper articles to books, artists' statements to poetry to blog posts longer than your arm, literally.
+Just about anything you can think of except maybe greeting cards, from newspaper articles to books, artists' statements to poetry to blog posts longer than your arm, literally.

 When I'm not doing that, I'm stitching.
 I learned that at about the same time I learned how to write, but from my mother.
 She never actually taught me to sew but gave me her fabric scraps and old scissors and a big not-too-sharp needle and let me make stuff sitting under the ironing board while she sewed my entire wardrobe.

 I have loved these two things--writing and stitching by hand--ever since.

 The formal stuff: I have a BA and MA in English and write artist profiles for a variety of publications.
 I've taught college English and spent way, way too many years subbing in the public secondary schools--so you know nothing much either scares or impresses me.
 I've written five books.
 The first two, Stamp Artistry and New Techniques for Wearable Art, are project-based.
 The next three--Living the Creative Life, Creative Time and Space, and Destination Creativity--are about creativity.
 The creative life.
 Artists who are living it and and working at it and generously share their experiences and some advice.

 I love talking to groups about creativity.
 I did a talk for Authors at Google and have participated in and hosted a variety of panel discussions, which are way fun, so if you're looking for someone who likes to talk about creativity and has rather a lot to say on the subject, we need to talk.